A true American success story, Premier Sports Products was founded in the Pacific Northwest

 Premier Sports Products (PSP) is a small company located in the Pacific Northwest, just south of Seattle, Washington.
 PSP operates from a warehouse where we store, customize, and ship our sports shelters, benches, and other products and accessories

-Owners Paul and Andy are soccer enthusiasts and entrepreneurs who work hard every day to take the sports shelter and other innovative products worldwide.
+Owner Andy Johnson is soccer enthusiast and works hard every day to take the sports shelter and other innovative products worldwide.

 The company’s mission is to put a sports shelter on every sports field in the WORLD!